 |Antimycotics for systemic therapy|

-During the treatment of oral candidiasis, concomitant diseases are necessarily treated.
-In addition, the reception is important:
+During the treatment of oral candidiasis, therapy of concomitant diseases is mandatory.
+In addition, it is important to take:

-- Medication, relieving inflammation and contributing to the restoration of the epithelium.
+- Medications that stop inflammation and contribute to the recovery of the epithelium.

-Drug therapy of oral candidiasis and the corners of the mouth should be combined with electrophoresis, phonophoresis, quartz therapy.
-Facilitates the course of candidiasis and relieves the inflammatory reactions of phytotherapy (the oral cavity is irrigated with broths of medicinal herbs - yarrow , sage, chamomile, and St. John's wort ).
+Medicamentous therapy of candidiasis of the oral cavity and the corners of the mouth should be combined with electrophoresis, phonophoresis, quartz therapy.
+It alleviates the course of candidiasis and relieves inflammatory reactions of phytotherapy (oral cavity is irrigated with herbal medicinal herbs - yarrow , sage, chamomile, St. John's wort ).

-As you can see, the arsenal of antifungal agents is very impressive.
+As you can see, the arsenal of antifungal agents is quite impressive.
 However, candidiasis is an insidious disease, and the therapeutic effect of treatment is not always observed.
-In addition, there is often a relapse of a yeast infection .
+In addition, a relapse of yeast infection often occurs.

 Therefore, do not self-medicate.
-A specialist (dentist, ENT, or, in extreme cases, a therapist) will prescribe treatment, take into account general somatic pathology and select rational in your particular case preparations.
+A specialist (dentist, ENT, or at the most extreme therapist) will prescribe a treatment, take into account the general pathology and select the drugs that are rational in your particular case.